 Alexis served in the United States Army Reserves from 1998 to 2006.
 During that time, she completed one tour in Iraq with the 389th Combat Engineer Battalion.

-Alexis is a graduate of Iowa State University and grew up on her family farm in Iowa, which has been in her family for more than 150 years.
+Alexis is a graduate of Iowa State University and grew up on her family farm in Iowa, which has been in her family for 160 years.